 Waste pumpkins can be fermented in a Bokashi kitchen composter.

 After smashing the pumpkin, the pieces/pump are added to the Bokashi bin in the normal way with a tablespoon of Bokashi Bran per inch layer of pumpkin.
 Squash down the pumpkin waste as with any other food to remove any pockets of air.
-Replacing the lid to seal the container.
+Replace the lid to seal the container after each addition.
 Once the bucket is full, ensure that the lid is fitted correctly and leave it for ten to fourteen days.
-Drain off the liquid every other day.
+The liquid should be drained off every other day.

-It will normally take two people about a 30 - 45 days to fill a bin.
-However at Halloween a good size pumpkin can fill a normal Bokashi bin.
+In normal use it will take two people about a 30 - 45 days to fill a bin depending on its size.
+However, at Halloween a good size pumpkin can fill a normal Bokashi bin.

-Some Councils will collect pumpkins as part of the normal “yard waste” or food waste collection others will make special arrangements such as providing drop off sites for pumpkin disposal after Halloween.
+Some Councils will collect pumpkins as part of the normal food waste collection others will make special arrangements such as providing drop off sites for pumpkin disposal after Halloween others still send them to landfill.
 If you cannot eat and compost your pumpkin check the situation in your area.

 As for home composting the decorations should be removed.
 If a drop off point is being used the whole (not smashed) pumpkin or lantern should taken for collection